cloudmesh-community/fa18-523-61/project-report/report.md

 ```
 A crucial step when working on a new set of data is to perform some type of data preprocessing and exploration.
 This gives you a good sense of that data contents, and if you need to perform some cleansing of the data such as removing null values and incorrect characters or words.

 The first two lines provide a record count.
 Next, using the dogs dataset, a new column was created entitled tweety and extracted all the URLs and usernames from the collected tweets into that new column.
-All of the URLS, RT's (retweets), and usernames or twitter handles w ere removed.
+All of the URLS, RT's (retweets), and usernames or twitter handles
+were removed.

 ```python
 dogs['tweety'] = ''